Looking for some part-time work that really makes a difference?

 We are especially interested in receiving applications from students from a widening participation background themselves, i.e. students from groups that are currently under-represented in HE.

-Groups currently identified are; students from low participation neighbourhoods, black minority ethnic, care leavers, young carers, and students with declared disabilities and students who are in the first generation of their family to go to university.
+Groups currently identified as under represented are: students from low participation neighbourhoods, students from a Black or Ethnic Minority background, male students, care leavers, young carers, students with declared disabilities and students who are in the first generation of their family to go to university.

 We are also very interested in receiving applications from local and commuter students.

-If you are interested in applying for one or both of the above roles, we recommend that you attend a Recruitment Briefing session running between Monday 25th and Wednesday 27th March, where we will be outlining the requirements for each role and you will have the chance to ask questions.
+If you are interested in applying for one or both or all of the above roles, we recommend that you attend a Recruitment Briefing session on either WEDNESDAY 12TH OR THURSDAY 13TH MAY 2021, where we will be outlining the requirements for each role and you will have the chance to ask questions.

 How to Apply